-Learn what is a truffle pig, and why are they so valued for truffle hunting in culinary circles.
-While most people knew about truffles, mostly because of their delicious aroma and high price, few knew about truffle pigs.
+Learn what is a truffle pig, and why are they valued for their skills in truffle hunting in culinary circles.
+Some people know about truffles, mostly because of their delicious aroma and high price.
+Truffle fries are popular in many restaurants.

 The movie “Pig,” starring Nicolas Cage and directed by Michael Sarnoski, effectively introduced millions of people around the world to the concept of “truffle pigs” or “truffle hogs.”
 In the movie, Nicolas Cage plays Robin “Rob” Feld, a near-genius chef turned truffle forager who employs the services of his beloved truffle hog to find these rare fungi.

 The movie’s storyline is a bit more complicated than just the love between a man and his truffle hog, but for the purposes of this piece, it showcases just how important truffle pigs are to both the owner and the gastronomical societies around the globe.

 What Is a Truffle Pig

 A truffle pig or truffle hog is a pig that has been trained in truffle hunting.
 These pigs are good at finding truffles, which tend to grow up to a foot or more underground.

 As a truffle hunter, the pig is attuned to the musky scent emitted by these fungi.
 It is believed that truffles emit a scent similar to that of another pig, making a pig the best candidate for sniffing them out.